Bill Knott, editor and publisher

-Rachel Child, project coordinator
+Rachel Child, financial manager

 Rachel joined the Adventist Review staff in 2004.
 She assists the editor/executive publisher with management direction, relationships with publishing partners, and financial administration, as well as coordinating the translation and distribution of the annual Week of Prayer readings throughout the world church.

 Growing up in northern New York, Rachel attended Atlantic Union College in South Lancaster, Massachusetts, majoring in business administration.
 Shortly after marrying her college sweetheart, they moved to the Washington, D.C. area.
 She began working at the General Conference in 1977 in the treasury department, and has also worked in the youth, human resources, and chaplaincy ministries departments.

 Rachel and her husband, George, have two adult sons, Ryan, and Brad.